lderache/lderache.github.io/README.md

 * _posts/
 * images/

-All other directories and files are MIT Licensed.
+All other directories and files are licensed per [Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes) choice.